jalexanderlabs/GRC-Basics/README.md

 Note: Even with all of the documentation in the lab, we do not need to adhere to every single regulation.
 It will heavily depend on the industry you work.
 A great example is myself, since I work in the insurance/healthcare insdustry, HIPPA is very prevelant.

+Governance Risk and Compliance (GRC)

+We already know that GRC is neccesary to maintain the security posture of an organization, but how exactly do achieve this loafty goal?
+This is where the GRC framework comes into play!
+This framework focuses on  steering the organisation's overall governance, enterprise risk management, and compliance in an integrated manner.
+GRC has three major components.

+*Governance Component: Involves guiding an organisation by setting its direction through information security strategy,  which includes policies, standards, baselines, frameworks, etc., along with establishing appropriate monitoring methods to measure its performance and assess the outcomes.
+*Risk Management Component: Involves identifying, assessing, and prioritising risks to the organisation and implementing controls and mitigation strategies to manage those risks effectively.
+This includes monitoring and reporting on risks and continuously evaluating and refining the risk management program to ensure its ongoing effectiveness.
+*Compliance Component: Ensuring that the organisation meets its legal, regulatory, and industry obligations and that its activities align with its policies and procedures.
+This includes developing and implementing compliance programs, conducting regular audits and assessments, and reporting on compliance issues to stakeholders.

+There are also generic guidelines in the lab that outline best practices and how to improve your security posture.

+*Define the scope and objectives: This step involves determining the scope of the GRC program and defining its goals.
+For example, a company can implement a GRC program for its customer data management system.
+The objective might be to reduce cyber risks to 50% in the next 12 months while maintaining the trust of its customers.
+*Conduct a risk assessment: In this step, the organisation identifies and assesses its cyber risks.
+For example, a risk assessment might reveal that the customer data management system is vulnerable to external attacks due to weak access controls or outdated software.
+The organisation can then prioritize these risks and develop a risk management strategy.
+*Develope policies and procedures: Policies and procedures are developed to guide cyber security practices within the organisation.
+For example, the company might establish a password policy to ensure the usage of strong passwords.
+They might also implement logging and monitoring system access procedures to detect suspicious activity.
+*Establish governance processes: Governance processes ensure the GRC program is effectively managed and controlled.
+For example, the organisation might establish a security steering committee that meets regularly to review security risks and make decisions about security investments and priorities.
+Roles and responsibilities are defined to ensure everyone understands their role in the program.
+*Implement controls: Technical and non-technical controls are implemented to mitigate risks identified in risk assessment.
+For example, the company might implement firewalls, Intrusion Prevention System (IPS), Intrusion Detection System (IDS), and Security Information and Event Management (SIEM) to prevent external attacks and impart employee training to improve security awareness and reduce the risk of human error.
+Note: Splunk, AlienVault, IBM QRadar
+*Monitor and measure performance: Processes are established to monitor and measure the effectiveness of the GRC program.
+For example, the organisation can track metrics and compliance with security policies.
+This information is used to identify areas for improvement and adjust the program as needed.
+*Continuously improve: The GRC program is constantly reviewed and improved based on performance metrics, changing risk profiles, and stakeholder feedback.
+For example, suppose the organisation experiences a security incident.
+In that case, it might conduct a post-incident analysis to identify the root cause and make changes to prevent a similar incident from happening again.